Snappey/brb/README.md

 ### Usage

-Two commands are exposed `brb` and `back`, these are invoked using Slash commands or mentioning the bot.
+Three commands are exposed `brb`, `back` and `gonefor`, these are invoked using Slash commands or mentioning the bot.

 #### brb